 In the Latvian forests, there was a bus stop just called “the facility”.
 Welcome to Skrunda-1, once a gigantic and top-secret Soviet radar station.

 We are a short distance from the coast inland of Latvia.
 Here was a radar unit that would prepare for enemy attacks in advance.
 The goal was to build 7 radar stations of the same model as Skrunda-1.
-These would form a circle around Moscow, for an early attention to long-range weapons.
+These would form a circle around Moscow, for early attention to long-range weapons.
 Only two of these radars could be finalized before the Soviet collapse.

 Skrunda-1 (in Russian “СКРУНДА 1”) never reached its full potential.
 The project to build the seven radars for the Daryal model (Russian “Dnepr) was too extensive.